 Theodos has conducted studies of neighborhood change and geographic mobility.
 He is evaluating several place-based initiatives.
 He has led multiple studies of affordable homeownership supports, including shared equity models like community land trusts.
 In the financial capability space, he has led studies of financial coaching, financial curriculum, and rules of thumb for decisionmaking.
-He has also explored the geography of debt.
+He has explored the geography of debt.

 Research AreasPoverty, Vulnerability, and the Safety Net Housing and Housing Finance Economic Growth and Productivity Income and Wealth Neighborhoods, Cities, and Metros Finance

 Christina Plerhoples Stacy, Christopher Davis, Benny Docter, Leiha Edmonds, Jorge González, Ananya Hariharan, Brady Meixell, Alex Peffley, Nancy M. Pindus, Prasanna Rajasekaran, Daniel Teles, Brett Theodos, Mark TreskonFebruary 28, 2020

-Fact Sheet Neighborhoods, Cities, and MetrosJanuary 14, 2020
+Fact Sheet Economic Growth and ProductivityJanuary 14, 2020

-Technical Paper Housing and Housing FinanceJanuary 9, 2020
+Technical Paper Economic Growth and ProductivityJanuary 9, 2020

-Fact Sheet Housing and Housing FinanceDecember 4, 2019
+Fact Sheet Neighborhoods, Cities, and MetrosDecember 4, 2019

-Testimony FinanceA Tailored Opportunity Zone Incentive Could Bring Greater Benefits to Distressed Communities and Less Cost to the Federal GovernmentOctober 17, 2019
+Testimony Neighborhoods, Cities, and MetrosA Tailored Opportunity Zone Incentive Could Bring Greater Benefits to Distressed Communities and Less Cost to the Federal GovernmentOctober 17, 2019

 Building Community and Wealth in Underserved Commercial Corridors: Chicago’s Neighborhood Opportunity FundJuly 18, 2019